Setting the rules for controlling Superintelligence

 Therefore, it could over-rule humans anyway, for ‘our own benefit’, like a parent which sees that what a child wants is not good for it in the longer term because it simply cannot comprehend all the consequences and implications of agreeing to what a child wants.
 The question remains how Superintelligence would deal with values that are strongly correlated with our feelings and emotions such as love or sorrow.
 In the end, emotions make us predominantly human and they are quite often dictating us solutions that are utterly irrational.
 What would Superintelligence choice would be, if it based its decisions on rational arguments only?
 And what would it be if it also included, if possible, emotional aspects of human activity, which after all, makes us more human but less efficient and from the evolutionary perspective more vulnerable and less adaptable?

 The way Superintelligence behaves and how it treats us will largely depend on whether at the Singularity point it will have at least basic consciousness.
-My own feeling is that if a digital consciousness is at all possible, it may arrive later than the Singularity event.
+My own feeling is that if a digital consciousness is at all possible, it may arrive before the Singularity event.
 In such case, one of the mitigating solutions might be, assuming all the time that Superintelligence will from the very beginning act benevolently on behalf of Humanity, that decisions it would propose would include an element of uncertainty by taking into account some emotional and value related aspects.
-We will develop the question of values later on in a broader context.

-In the long-term, I think there is a high probability that human race as we know it will disappear.
+In the long-term, I think there is a high probability that human race as we know it will evolve becoming a different non-biological species.
+In a sense, this would mean the extinction of a human species.
 Why should we be the only species not to become extinct?
 After all, everything in the universe is subject to the law of evolution.
 We have evolved from apes and we will evolve into a new species, unless some existential risks will annihilate civilization before then.
 We can speculate whether there will be augmented humans, synthetic humans, or entirely new humanoids, i.e. mainly digital humans with uploaded human minds or even something entirely different that we cannot yet envisage.
-It is quite likely, that humans will co-exist with two or even three species for some time but ultimately, we humans will be gone at some stage.
+It is quite likely, that humans will co-exist with two or even three species for some time but ultimately, we humans in a biological form will be gone at some stage.